zekunyan/TTGTagCollectionView/README.md

 * Both text tag and custom view tag supported.
 * Highly customizable, each text tag can be configured.
 * Vertical and horizontal scrollable.
-* Support different kinds of aligment types.
+* Support different kinds of alignment types.
 * Support specifying number of lines.
 * Support Autolayout `intrinsicContentSize` to auto determine height based on content size.
 * Support pull to refresh, like `SVPullToRefresh`.
+* Use `preferredMaxLayoutWidth` to set available width like UIlabel.

 ## Demo
 You can find demos in the `Example->TTGTagCollectionView.xcworkspace` project.